-Charlotte has been instructed since pupillage in regulatory work having been Standing Counsel to 2 London Boroughs on all matters within their remit, including benefit fraud, health & safety and Nuisance.
-Latterly, she has represented private companies in relation to this and Fire Authority, Death in the work place, Environment and Trademarks.
+Charlotte has been instructed for 20 years in the regulatory field having begun, instructed as standing Counsel to 2 London Boroughs on all matters within their remit, including health & safety.
+Latterly, she has represented private companies in relation to this and Fire Authority investigations, death in the work place, Environment Agency and Trademarks.
 She has been involved in training regulatory investigators and has written papers advising regulatory authorities on the application of the law in practice.
 She has developed expertise for advice and litigation in the field of corporate manslaughter and the effects upon the NHS, the construction and transport industries and currently advises on the implications of the impending Online Harms & Regulator Bill.

 She has advised and acted on behalf of the defence in both criminal and civil matters in relation to Trademarks law and was in the landmark case in the Court of Appeal and House of Lords of Johnston which successfully led to the re-definition of the criminal defences under the 1994 Trade Marks Act.
 She has acted successfully in some of the largest Trademark “hauls” made by Trading standards.

 She has a strong commercial awareness gained partly from a sabbatical in a FTSE 100 Hedge fund as legal counsel, where she advised the company on, amongst other things money laundering provisions, the Fraud Act, Proceeds of Crime legislation and general litigation.
 She has a flare for handling substantial volumes of evidence and complex financial information and distilling it to the “nub of the issue”.